 First-degree criminal storage of a firearm in the first degree can be charged as either a felony or misdemeanor and is punishable by:

 - imprisonment for 16 months, or two or three years, and/or a fine of up to $10,000; or by

 - one year in a county jail and a fine of up to $1,000

 - Criminal storage of a firearm in the second degree.
-While the charge of first degree criminal storage of a firearm is focused on access to and injuries from a gun while in the home, second degree storage of a firearm address a child's removal of a gun from the home.
+While the charge of first-degree criminal storage of a firearm is focused on access to and injuries from a gun while in the home, second-degree storage of a firearm addresses a child's removal of a gun from the home.
 You could face this charge under Penal Code Section 25100(b) if you fail to store the gun as described above and:

 - the child obtains access to the firearm and thereby causes injury, other than great bodily injury, to himself, herself, or any other person, or

 - the child carries the firearm to a public place, or

 - the child draws or exhibits the firearm, whether loaded or unloaded, in a rude, angry, or threatening manner.